lesliefinlayson/Pyber_Challenge/README.md

 _Average Fare per Ride_

 The average fare per ride is highest in rural cities.
+Rural city average fare per ride is almost 12% greater than average fare per ride in suburban cities and 41% greater than the average fare per ride calculated for urban cities.

+_Average Fare per Driver_

+The average fare per driver is highest in rural cities.
+Rural city average fare per drriver is calcuated to be over 40% greater than average fare per ride in suburban cities and over three times greater than the average fare per ride for urban cities.